Laurie Coleman

 Born 1937

 George Wardell was born and raised in a close-knit family in the UK fishing village of Hull, brought up by his mother and his maternal grandfather.
 His aunt lived two doors away and his Grandparents were three doors away.
-His father, a fisherman also named George Wardell (aged 32), was lost at sea two months before George was born, as had his father Robert Wardell, also a fisherman, been lost at sea (aged 37).
+His father, a fisherman also named George Wardell (aged 32), was lost at sea two months before George was born, as had his grandfather Robert Wardell, also a fisherman, been lost at sea (aged 37).

 John Willcocks